More to Know - Europe 2022

 Your son should definitely pack light.
 We will attempt to do laundry about half-way through the trip in Bern.
 We have a place picked out.
 But it might not work out so boys should know how to wash and rinse clothes in the hotel sink and hang to dry.
 This only works if their clothes are of quick-dry fabrics.
 Back on the 2013 trip a mother sent her son with a spray bottle of Febreze fabric spray.
 Now that was a great idea!
 Do not bring denim on this trip.
 The full "What to Bring List" will be sent to you in early spring.

 Mark Levin (that's me) will be leading the trip.
+I am the director of MTA and I started the program in 1978.
 This will be my seventh time to Europe with kids.
 I do most of the advance planning and take and post photos during the trip so you can be a part of our adventures from home.
 But I need plenty of help.

 I will have the pleasure of being assisted by several other adults.